Juizzzin/Maple/README.md

 </p>

 # Maple
 **Maple** is a cross-platform utility to snapshot and restore your installed software.
-It generates a tiny, portable blueprint string that you can use to replicate your environment on any other machine.
+It generates a tiny, portable blueprint string that you can use to replicate your environment on any other machine - currently only on the same OS.

 ## Quick Start